Tidyverse

 Tidy data describes a standard way of storing data that is used wherever possible throughout the tidyverse.
 If you ensure that your data is tidy, you’ll spend less time fighting with the tools and more time working on your analysis.
 Learn more about tidy data in vignette(“tidy-data”).

-1. mutate() adds new variables that are functions of existing variables
+1. mutate() adds new variables that are functions of existing

 2. select() picks variables based on their names